 3)Maintain Routines – Try to stick with routines like bedtime, bathtime and meals.
-If that’s impossible, try to keep one routine in place so that the child has something he can count on being the same.
+If that’s impossible, try to keep one routine in place so that the child has something they can count on being the same.
 Kids like predictability.
 If there is a change in routine, let your child know ahead of time on the schedule.

-4)Food – If your child follows a special diet, let everyone know and ask them not to offer food.
+4)Special/Restricted Diets – If your child follows a special diet, let everyone know and ask them not to offer food without your permission.
 Well-meaning people think a child is missing out if they don’t try all the Christmas treats.
 Parents know the consequences of dietary changes.
-Having a child that is sick or won’t sleep due to what he ate is no fun.
+Having a child that is sick or won’t sleep due to what they ate is no fun.

 5)Visiting – When out visiting, limit the length of the visit and make sure your child brings a few things that he finds comforting.
 Ask your hostess where there is a quiet space available if your child needs it.

 6)Visitors – Let potential visitors know that unannounced visits are stressful.
 Ask that they call ahead and come at times that work for your family.
 Limit how long they stay ahead of time. (i.e. – We’d love to see you for an hour, but then Joey has to go for a nap or we’ll be going out.)

-7)Schedule in Some Respite Time – Finding people to babysit over the holidays can be trying, but with many univeristy students home for the holidays, you may be able to enlist some help.
+7)Schedule in Some Respite Time – Finding people to babysit over the holidays can be trying, but with many university students home for the holidays, you may be able to enlist some help.
 Take in a movie, go for a walk – whatever lifts your spirits.

-9)Christmas Fun – I came across this sensory article on how to host autism-friendly Christmas events.
-Go for a drive and see the Christmas lights at night.
+9)Christmas Fun – Go for a drive and see the Christmas lights at night.
 Decorate the tree over the course of a week – hang a few decorations a day so that it isn’t a huge job in one go.
 Buy an Advent Calendar and count down the days until Christmas.
-Playmobil has a great one.
+Playmobil offers great ones with different themes.